 Since that initial study, many researchers have delved into this fascinating topic of “happiness economics” and reached similar conclusions.
 Cornell University Psychology Professor Thomas Gilovich has conducted numerous studies on the subject.

 2. Experiences Equal Far Better Social Currency than Objects

 In this day and age, social currency has become an increasingly important commodity.

 Whether it’s racking up likes on your social media accounts or simply being able to offer people better quality conversation on a day-to-day basis, younger generations (particularly millennials) are placing more value on experiential purchases than on material objects.

-It’s much easier to bond with someone over a discussion about a hiking trip in New Zealand or snorkelling in Malaysia than it is to talk about the features of your new iPad, or the new fridge you just bought.
+It’s much easier to bond with someone over a discussion about a cool experience you lived or a new hobby you found than it is to talk about the features of your new iPad, or the new fridge you just bought.